Jean Chavannes Jeune

-Jean Chavannes Jeune (/fr/) is a Haitian Christian leader, pastor and evangelist, who was a candidate for president in the 2006 Haitian general election for the Christian National Union for the Reconstruction of Haiti.
+Jean Chavannes Jeune (/fr/) is a Haiti Christian leader, pastor and evangelist, who was a candidate for president in the 2006 Haitian general election for the Christian National Union for the Reconstruction of Haiti.
 He finished in fourth position.
 He was a Vice President of Haiti in 1988–89.

 Early life and education

 Born in Haiti on December 29, 1953, Chavannes Jeune grew up in an evangelistic household.
-His father Pastor Beauvil Jeune was a pioneer of the Mission Evangelique Baptiste du Sud d'Haiti (MEBSH).
+His father Pastor Beauvil Jeune was a pioneer of the Evangelical Baptist Mission of South Haiti (MEBSH).
 During a Vacation Bible School at age seven, Chavannes made his own personal commitment to Christ, followed by baptism at fourteen.

-In 1983, he studied development and communications at Chicago Wheaton College.
+He studied civil engineering at the Institut Supérieur Technique d'Haïti and graduated in 1976.
+He also studied theology at the Institut Biblique Lumière and earned a bachelor's degree in 1976.
+Then he studied public administration at the University of Washington and earned a master's degree in 1979.
+He also studied development and communication at Chicago Wheaton College and earned a Bachelor of Arts in 1983.
 His postdoctoral studies were dedicated to theology, sociology and development administration at Columbia Bible School in North Carolina.

-Religious activity

-Jeune served as the national leader for the MEBSH (Mission Evangélique Baptiste du Sud d'Haïti).
-He also was a leader of HAVIDEC (Haiti's Vision for the Third Century), an evangelical social organization.
-Jeune was elected as the leader of Christian National Union for the Reconstruction of Haiti in 2005 and was its presidential candidate for the 2006 elections.
+Ministry